 Over the next several weeks, the outnumbered Alliance lost multiple scouting parties and patrols to turian offensives.
 The conflict came to a head when a turian fleet broke through Alliance lines and besieged the human colony of Shanxi.
 With no other options, the Alliance garrison on Shanxi surrendered, and the turians proceeded to occupy the world, confident that the majority of Alliance forces had been defeated.
+However, one month later the Alliance to the alliance to the alliance to the turian the turians proceeded.

-However, one month later the Alliance's Second Fleet caught the turian occupiers by surprise and evicted them from the planet.
+ance's Second Fleet caught the turian occupiers by surprise and evicted them from the planet.
 Both sides began preparations for a protracted interplanetary war.